python/cpython/PCbuild/readme.txt

 1. Install Microsoft Visual C++ 2010 SP1, any edition.
 2. Install Subversion, and make sure 'svn.exe' is on your PATH.
-3. Install NASM, and make sure 'nasm.exe' is on your PATH.
-4. Run "build.bat -e" to build Python in 32-bit Release configuration.
+3. Run "build.bat -e" to build Python in 32-bit Release configuration.
-5. (Optional, but recommended) Run the test suite with "rt.bat -q".
+4. (Optional, but recommended) Run the test suite with "rt.bat -q".

 Building Python using Microsoft Visual C++